Welcome to today's edition of the Rush 24-7 podcast.

 That's nearly three times Wall Street's record increase, a rate of growth that is boosted in part by the record losses in 08 of nearly 43 billion.

-But for most Americans, these huge Americans, the bonuses are a bitter pill, and they're hard to comprehend.
+But for most Americans, these huge Americans of bonuses are a bitter pill, and they're hard to comprehend.

 Taxpayers bailed them out, and now they're back making money while many New York families are still struggling to make ends meet.

-The uh MTA laying off a thousand more workers in New York, San Francisco laying off close to a thousand teachers, the city and state layoffs predicted by me continue to unfold right before our very eyes.
+The city and state layoffs predicted by me continue to unfold right before our very eyes.

-And yet here's Wall Street with her bonuses up 17 percent.
+And yet here's Wall Street with her bonuses up 17%.

-Now, my my observation about this uh is very simple.
+Now, my observation about this is very simple.

-They're not gonna go to Vegas, the days of these big bonuses are over, except at Goldman Sachs and JP Morgan Chase where he likes those two guys, but everywhere else ain't gonna happen.
+The days of these big bonuses are over, except at Goldman Sachs and J.P.
+Morgan Chase, where he likes those two guys.

 Bonuses are up 17%.